FAQs

 We have encountered many questions from you, and these responses will give you a deeper knowledge and understanding of The Grange’s operation.

-No we do not.
-We accept only dependent pass holders and Singaporean PR.
+No, we do not.
+We accept dependent pass holders, long term visit pass holders and Singaporean PR.

-There is one snack break and one lunch break for our students.
+There is one lunch break and one afternoon snack break for our students.

-We currently do not operate our own school canteen.
-All parents are required to prepare a nutritious meal and a snack for your child.
+Please prepare a nutritious meal and a snack for your child.
 This is a great opportunity for parents to take control and monitor what your child consumes.
-Please note that we are a no-pork, no-lard and a nut-free school.
+Alternatively, you may order a warm lunch meal catered through our school.

 1. Mandarin as a Foreign Language